awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-basic-structure-of-a-component-entity-lua-script.md

 The entity table then has the following properties and methods available to it:
 + A `Properties` table, copied from the script table's `Properties` table\.
 Default values are provided where appropriate\.
 + An `entityId` property, which contains an object of type `EntityId` that refers to the current entity\.
-+ An `IsMaster` function, callable by the script, to check whether the currently executing script is on the master node or a proxy node\.
++ An `IsMaster` function, callable by the script, to check whether the currently executing script is on the primary node or a proxy node\.
 This function is available only if the script component is network enabled\.

 ## Built\-in Types and Methods<a name="lua-scripting-ces-built-in-types-and-methods"></a>